JamesByers/fireflies_led_controllers/README.md

     1. The left Knob changes from a dimmer to selecting a hue for fireflies.
     2. The previous dimmer selection is used.
 8. All LEDS on.
 Transitions through all hues.

-#### V2 Manuals
 <img src="/assets/Fireflies_2_1_0_box_open.png" width="500">
 <br>
-If you Fireflies LED Controller has a rotary switch you have a V2 controller.
-The V2 controller differs from the V1 controller in that the V2 has a rotary switch with 8 effect choices instead of V1's 2 choices.

 * [Quick Start Guide - Fireflies LED controller V2](user_manuals/Fireflies_controller_std_v1.md)
 * This is a V1 manual but it generally applies to V2 advanced features